51903-Wang, Ying

 Bio

 Dr. Wang received her Medical Degree (Integrative Medicine, 2006) from Xinjiang Medical University, China; a Master of Science (Acupuncture Science, 2010) from Beijing University of Chinese Medicine and a Ph.D. degree (Molecular Pain Research in Neuroscience, 2014) from the University of Würzburg, Germany.
 She further pursued her postdoctoral training in translational pain research and led her own research as a researcher associate at University of Minnesota (2014-2020).
 She also obtained a post-graduate Clinical Research certificate degree from University of Minnesota, School of Public Health (2018-2020).
 She is an awardee of NIH k99 grant studying neurobiological mechanisms and clinical efficacy of acupuncture-implemented integrative pain management of sickle cell disease in both pre-clinical rodent models and patients.
 She joined Indiana University School of Medicine as a tenure-track assistant professor of anesthesia in July.2020.
+In Aug.2025, Dr. Wang received her NIH R01 award to study the immunological mechanisms of acupuncture analgesia in patients with sickle cell disease.

 Her clinical interest is to implement evidence-based non-opioids and/or non-addictive approaches of pain management and optimize its application to conventional medicine.
 Her research interest is to understand mechanisms underlying integrative approaches (e.g. acupuncture-related techniques) and develop strategies for its optimization in the acute/chronic pain conditions in related to sickle cell disease, fibromyalgia, cancer, neurological disorders and immune system disorders.